hentity/site/posts/antibiotics.md

 ---
-title: "Antibiotics: Medical marvel or crumbling stopgap?"
+title: "Antibiotics: Medical marvel or band-aid fix?"
-category: "Tech"
+category: "Biology"
-date: "2025-02-02"
+date: "2025-01-15"
-coverImage: "/img/antibiotics/hydra.png"
+coverImage: "/img/antibiotics/bandaid.png"
 description: "Imagine a world where a small cut could mean a death sentence.
 This was life before antibiotics.
 Today, we take these tiny pills for granted, but their discovery was nothing short of a medical revolution.
 Let’s dive into the fascinating history of antibiotics, how they work their magic, and the looming challenge of keeping them effective."
 isNew: "False"
 ---

-Imagine a world where a small cut could mean a death sentence.
+_Imagine a world where a small cut could mean a death sentence.
 A world where childbirth, surgeries or even a sore throat carried a real risk of fatal infection.
 This was life before antibiotics.
 Today, we take these tiny pills for granted, but their discovery was nothing short of a medical revolution.
 Nearly a century later, we’re facing a growing problem: antibiotic resistance threatens to drag us back to that not-so-distant past.
-Let’s dive into the fascinating history of antibiotics, how they work their magic, and the looming challenge of keeping them effective.
+Let’s dive into the fascinating history of antibiotics, how they work their magic, and the looming challenge of keeping them effective._

 ### Mouldy bread and a forgotten lab dish: Antibiotics throughout history